crowdsourcing-class/crowdsourcing-class.github.io/video_vimeo_tutorial.md

 If you're on Windows:
 Check out this [screen recording software](http://icecreamapps.com/Screen-Recorder/).

-Sidenote: There are so many interesting and engaging ways to present ideas through videos.
-Explosions, interpretive dance and cool tunes are only a few of the things you can do with video that you can't with a boring old powerpoint (not that powerpoints aren't effective).
-You should strive to create something that's informative, but also memorable and entertaining.
-It'll make peer grading that much more enjoyable for everyone, and you'll have a lot more fun making it!

 ##Uploading to Vimeo
 1. Sign up for a Vimeo account following the instructions on their [website](https://vimeo.com/).
 2. You will receive and email with a link to verify your account, after which you can upload a video.